Build the Habit of Anticipating the Future and Using it to Shape the Present!

 WEBINAR 2 | TUESDAY, 23 JUNE 2026 | Systems Thinking

-The session will explore how systems thinking and causal loops can help participants understand how different systems operate, how challenges are created, and how to shift systems toward preferred futures in Asia and Europe through the exploration of regional case studies.
+The session explored how systems thinking and causal loops can help participants understand how different systems operate, how challenges are created, and how to shift systems toward preferred futures in Asia and Europe through the exploration of regional case studies.

 Keynote Presenter & Speaker